ccfontes/eg/README.md

   [_ $spam _] => map?
   [_ _ $eggs] => {:a {:b $eggs}})
 ```
+When writing examples, *don't cares* enable us to spend less time writting fillers, and the reader is able to better understand the focus
+of the example.

 Expecting arbitrarily nested JavaScript objects or arrays works out of the box:
 ```clj